oracle/gdk-vscode-extensions/tests/README.md

 # Run the tests from the CLI
 Tests can be executed by `npm run test`.
 The test bootstrap will download a separate installation of vscode into `vscode-test` directory.
 The testing environment will use a **separate** extensions dir (`.vscode-test/extensions`) and user dir (`.vscode-test/user-data`).
 The tested vscode installation is completely separated from the development one.

+It is possible to run specific test using a glob pattern matching whole file name of the test passed as argument after the task: `npm run test **sometestname**`

 # Run the tests from the vscode UI
 You can select 'Extension Tests' from the launch menu.
 Note that in this mode, the debugged test host **shares the extensions and settings** with the development installation.
 You need to install **all required extensions** into the development vscode.
 The recommended setup is to **disable** the extensions needed for our extensions but not needed for the development **in workspace only**, which affects the development environment.
 The tested instance will use a different workspace, and will default to enabled state for these extensions.